APimenta4/HomeMaestro-Design-Patterns/REPORT.md

 The motivation behind this choice was the need to extend the behavior of certain methods (e.g., API endpoint handlers) in a reusable, clean and stackable way.

+The `validates_exceptions` decorator, in particular, allows us to handle any unexpected errors that may arise during the execution of the endpoint methods, ensuring that the API responds with an appropriate response while logging information for debugging purposes.

 ### Consequences

 **Pros**

-- 🟢 Using a method decorator allows extending function behavior without explicitly modifying the original function code.
+- 🟢 Using the method decorator allows us to extend methods behavior without explicitly modifying the original function code, reducing code duplication.

 - 🟢 It is possible to stack multiple decorators to combine behaviors, including framework-specific ones (like Flask, in our case).

-- 🟢 Enables quickly adding the decorator to new methods as needed.
+- 🟢 Enables quickly adding the decorator to new methods as needed (in our case, new endpoints).

 - 🟢 Conforms to the Open/Closed and Single Responsibility principles, promoting cleaner code.